 Good to know: Certain stops and shops are closed in winter, however, the lack of crowds certainly makes up for it!
 Before you set off, make sure to check the official website of the National Park Service for any closures.

-- Where: Dry Tortugas NP is in the Gulf of Mexico, just off the coast of Florida
+- Location: Gulf of Mexico, just off the coast of Florida

 - Suggestion by: Victoria from Florida Trippers

 - Where to stay: There is only camping in Dry Tortugas.
 Most people stay in Key West, FL, and visit Dry Tortugas with an organized catamaran tour from Key West.

 Dry Tortugas National Park is one of the best national parks to visit in January!
 It is the most remote National Park in Florida, and there are a variety of reasons why this is the best time to go!

 First, January means that Florida is out of hurricane season so you don’t have to worry about planning your trip around an impending natural disaster.